FantasyNitroGEN/visallo/docs/architecture-overview.md

 ### YARN-based Ingestion

-YARN-based ingestion within Visallo works on top of an abstraction called `GraphPropertyWorker`(s).
+YARN-based ingestion within Visallo works on top of an abstraction called Graph Property Workers.
 The abstraction works a lot like data binding within GUI programming toolkits, with changes to properties of vertices in the graph being published to a queue.
-All `GraphPropertyWorker`s are then given an opportunity to inspect the property change and optionally perform some kind of action, possibly publishing new property changes to the queue for other workers to process further.
+All Graph Property Workers are then given an opportunity to inspect the property change and optionally perform some kind of action, possibly publishing new property changes to the queue for other workers to process further.

 Visallo-provided `GraphPropertyWorker` implementations are found in the `visallo-graph-property-worker-plugins-group` module.
 Each is implemented as a plugin and will automatically run if found in the classpath.
-Please see the [yarn features](features.md) page for more information about each plugin.
+Please see the [features](features.md) page for more information about each plugin.

 ### Map Reduce Ingestion